v-alarcon/HTML-CSS-and-Javascript/README.md

 # HTML-CSS-and-Javascript
-HTML, CSS, and Javascript for Web Developers course by Universidad Johns Hopkins (Coursera)
+HTML, CSS, and Javascript for Web Developers course by Universidad Johns Hopkins (Coursera) repository